FBI Awards Partners, Anti-Drug Campaigners And Difference-Makers Across U.S.

 The fight against opioids

-Another awardee is Nichole Dawsey, executive director of the National Council on Alcoholism and Drug Abuse in St. Louis.
+Another awardee was Nichole Dawsey, executive director of the National Council on Alcoholism and Drug Abuse in St. Louis.
 For the past four years, the group has been running provocative ads during the local Super Bowl broadcast, warning that opioid abuse is "very real — it has significant impacts."

 The goal was to try to break through all the other noise in today's media environment, she said.

 "We knew that the nation was in the midst of this huge opioid epidemic but it seemed to us like nobody was really paying attention and we felt like we were spinning our wheels," Dawsey said.

-"So we wanted to create a public service announcement that didn't really look like a public service announcement and would really grab people by the lapels and say: 'Pay attention to what's going on, because this is a really big deal.'"
+"So we wanted to create a public service announcement that didn't really look like a public service announcement and would really grab people by the lapels and say: 'Pay attention to what's going on, because this is a really big deal.' "

-Dawsey said she's proud to say the early ads were "a really big buzzkill" during Super Bowl parties in the region.
+Dawsey said she was proud to say the early ads were "a really big buzzkill" during Super Bowl parties in the region.

 More recent ads have encouraged people to lock up their prescription drugs, as they would a gun or a cellphone while driving.

-Teen drug use rates are low, Dawsey said, but 25-to-45 year-olds "maybe haven't gotten the message yet."
+Teen drug use rates are low, Dawsey said, but 25-to-45-year-olds "maybe haven't gotten the message yet."

-"Any time the work that we are doing in St. Louis can be put a spotlight on, on the national stage, just draws attention to the fact that there's a lot happening in the Midwest — and a lot of it's really good," she said.
+"Anytime the work that we are doing in St. Louis can be put a spotlight on, on the national stage, just draws attention to the fact that there's a lot happening in the Midwest — and a lot of it's really good," she said.